Skip to main content Skip to main navigation Skip to search

 Current quota usage

-The quota usage tables show the total quantity of quota shipped by Australia for IA-CEPA products.
+The quota usage tables show the amount of quota available, and the total quantity of quota shipped by Australia for IA-CEPA products.
 The tables are updated regularly.

 Check out the current quota usage for Indonesia vegetables.